Scholarships and Bursaries

 Edmund Rice Bursary Application Process

-Entry into the Edmund Rice Bursary program is available to students from Years 7 to 12.
-Prospective students will identify as Aboriginal and/or Torres Strait Islander or their families will have joined our wider Australian community as refugees.
+The Gregory Terrace Foundation is proudly committed to the Edmund Rice Bursary program, which financially supports students to access a Catholic education at St Joseph’s College.
+Entry into the Edmund Rice Bursary program is available to students from Years 7 to 12 and we particularly welcome students who identify as Aboriginal and/or Torres Strait Islander or families who have joined our wider Australian community as refugees.